techquest/api-jam/README.md

   <version>1.0.0</version>
 </dependency>
 ```
-  * Check out the [Java source and sample codes on GitHub.] (https://github.com/techquest/interswitch_java)

 * [C#] (https://github.com/techquest/interswitch_csharp)
   * Available as a Nuget package.
 Download via Nuget.
+Check out the [C# source and sample codes on GitHub.] (https://github.com/techquest/interswitch_csharp)
 ```
 Install-Package Interswitch
 ```
-  * Check out the [C# source and sample codes on GitHub.] (https://github.com/techquest/interswitch_csharp)

 ##How do I use the SDKs?